 In years where your taxable income will be low, Roth IRA or Roth 401(k) contributions make sense.

-Example: A real estate agent I know routinely made annual tax-deductible contributions to her 401(k) plan.
-At the end of a slow year, we looked at her tax situation and realized she would be in a low tax bracket that year.
+For example, a real estate agent routinely made annual tax-deductible contributions to her 401(k) plan.
+At the end of a slow year, she looked at her tax situation and realized she would be in a low tax bracket that year.

-It made no sense for her to make a deductible contribution in order to save 10% in taxes now, only to make withdrawals ten years from now, and pay tax at a projected 15% rate then.
+It made no sense for her to make a deductible contribution in order to save 10% in taxes now, only to make withdrawals 10 years from now, and pay tax at a projected 12% rate then.
 So she contributed to a Roth IRA instead of making deductible contributions to her 401(k) plan.

 2. Take IRA Withdrawals

-For those age 59 1/2 or older, you might consider taking IRA withdrawals during low income years, even if you are not required to.
+For those age 59½ or older, you might consider taking IRA withdrawals during low-income years, even if you are not required to.
 Here's why this can work.
 After adding up itemized deductions, such as mortgage interest and health care expenses, some retirees have more deductions than income.
-In years where this occurs, this can be a great opportunity to withdraw funds from retirement accounts and pay tax at only the 10% or 15% rate.
+In years where this occurs, this can be a great opportunity to withdraw funds from retirement accounts and pay tax at only the 12% or 22% rate.

-Instead, many retirees follow conventional wisdom, and let tax-deferred accounts grow until they are forced to take required minimum distributions at age 70 ½.
-If you wait until age 70 ½, the required minimum distribution may be large enough that the extra income then shifts you into the 25% tax bracket.
+Instead, many retirees follow conventional wisdom and let tax-deferred accounts grow until they are forced to take required minimum distributions (RMDs) for the year in which you turn age 72 (70 ½ if you reach 70 ½ before January 1, 2020).
+If you wait until age 72, the RMD may be large enough that the extra income then shifts you into a different tax bracket.

-By taking withdrawals in years where taxable income is low, you can potentially avoid paying an extra 10% - 15% tax on withdrawals later down the road.
+By taking withdrawals in years where taxable income is low, you can potentially avoid paying an extra 10% to 15% tax on withdrawals later down the road.